-- A small one to the fisherman who pushed Clark out the way before an extremely heavy metal cage almost fell on him.
+- A small one to the fisherman who pushes Clark out the way before an extremely heavy metal cage almost falls on him.
 Sure, it wouldn't have hurt Clark, but it is an example of human decency.
-Also could be an example of Good Is Not Nice, because the guy scolded Clark to be more careful afterwards.
+Also could be an example of Good Is Not Nice, because the guy scolds Clark to be more careful afterwards.

 - Go watch Deadliest Catch; that's exactly how fishermen react when one of their crewmates does something stupid and life-threatening.

 - The captain also has his crew immediately secure the deck and take off when they get a distress call from the oil rig.
 The entire fishing boat scene is arguably one of the largest arguments Clark has in favor of humanity being worth protecting.

 - Martha comforting a young Clark and helping him to control his super-hearing.